We love answering community questions!

 General Questions

-One (Echoing) Story is a two-part lesson that is designed to act as an advance organizer for discipleship.
+• One (Echoing) Story is a two-part lesson that is designed to act as an introduction for the rest of our resources.
 Students follow our StoryMap as they help you tell the entire story of the Bible.
 This lesson teaches God’s goal from Genesis onward and shows how a cycle of themes repeats through every covenant story.
 As students learn the order of the cycle and the order of the covenants, they’ll be able to understand how every passage of Scripture fits in the bigger story.

 Whether you continue with OneStory’s resources or use resources from other ministries, we hope this two-part lesson will help your students see the big picture of what the Bible is teaching and how they can enter into this story.

-OneStory’s lessons and other resources have been used as family devotionals, Christian school curriculum, Sunday School curriculum, and in afterschool programs.
+Our lessons and other resources have been used as family devotionals, Christian school curriculum, Sunday School curriculum, as well as and in after-school programs.

 Because curriculum is contextual, we continue to call it a homeschool curriculum because that is our primary context.
 If you use it in another context, just expect to make modifications so that it can best serve your students.

-We’ve been intentional about designing resources that can be used with a wide age range, so we adults can grow and learn alongside our kids.
-While the designed the lessons and worksheets for 3rd graders and older, younger students still often enjoy the videos and discussion.
+• We’ve been intentional about designing resources that can be used with a wide age range, so we adults can grow and learn alongside our kids.
+While we designed the lessons and worksheets for 3rd graders and older, younger students still often enjoy the videos and discussion.

 We’re in the process of developing resources that allow younger students to be more highly engaged.
 We’ll announce them in our newsletter as soon as they are available.